klarna/graphite-erlang/README.md

           ]}.
 ```

-## Start a reporter on demand
+## Start a Reporter on Demand

-Add nothing to graphiter app env.
+No need for config in app env or sys.config.

 ```
 graphiter_sup:start_writer(Name, Opts)
 ```

-Where Opts is should of the same pattern as the example given above.
+Where Opts is of the same pattern as the example above.

-## Bump and counter
+## Bump Counters

 ```
 graphiter:incr_cast(Name, GraphitePath, IncrValue)